 A Canadian drinking water facility experienced heavy, naturally occurring iron and manganese concentrations in their ground water source.

 A common water quality characteristic found across many water treatment markets.
-Months after initial install, heavy compounds removed due to Kuntze patented ASR® technology.
+Months after initial install, heavy compounds removed due to Kuntze ASR® technology.

 This analyzer was installed in a drinking water application sourced from ground water using free chlorine chemistry.